mdotlic/qGrains/README.md

 Milan Dotlić - leading programmer,
 Milenko Pušić, Goran Jevtić, Milan Dimkić.

+You can download source code from folder qGrainsSource or Windows executable from folder winExe.

 qGrains is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or